nginxinc/kubernetes-ingress/site/content/installation/installing-nic/create-license-secret.md

 Specify the Secret name using the `controller.mgmt.licenseTokenSecretName` helm value.

-For detailed guidance on creating the Management block via Helm, refer to the [Helm Configuration Documentation]({{< relref "installation/installing-nic/installation-with-helm/#configuration" >}}).
+For detailed guidance on creating the Management block via Helm, refer to the [Helm configuration documentation]({{< relref "installation/installing-nic/installation-with-helm/#configuration" >}}).

 {{% /tab %}}